 Macpac have gone with the tried and tested, 9mm DAC NSL Featherlite Pole for their hoop.
 The same poles we recommend for the porch section.
 No issues here.

 It's impossible to talk about bivvies of any kind without mentioning the dreaded C word.
 But before we get onto condensation, a brief note on two associated factors: waterproofness and breathability.

 Breathability is extremely hard to empirically qualify when out in the field.
 Certainly, Event and Goretex have a reputation for being "breathable", but rather than me make unscientific guesses, here's a geek who ran some breathability tests on Goretex, Event and Neoshell jackets - how much this translates to a bivvy is anyone's guess.

 What I can say, however is that the Bush Cocoon is 100% waterproof.
 In the Summer Kit Test, when it rained heavily one night, the Bush Cocoon was, in the morning, bone dry, at least on the inside.

-In the 2017 Winter Kit Test, I tested the Bush Cocoon in probably the most testing conditions possible.
-In search of ice and snow primarily to test an ice axe, I got unseasonally mild temperatures and unrelenting precipitation - useless for ice axes; ideal to test the Bush Cocoon.
+In the first Winter Kit Test of 2017, I tested the Bush Cocoon in probably the most testing conditions possible.
+In search of ice and snow primarily to test an ice axe, I got unseasonably mild temperatures and unrelenting precipitation - useless for ice axes; ideal to test the Bush Cocoon.
 I described the conditions in another review like so: